Radio presenter Neil Prendeville and Lifeline ambulance service among tax defaulters

 The ambulance company of well-known mortgage campaigner David Hall, Lifeline Ambulance service, paid a total of €416,965 after a revenue audit found the company under declared PAYE, PRSI and USC.

 Mr Hall said the payment related to a period between 2008 and 2015 when staff were paid mileage in error when they used company cars.
-Mr Hall said he returned to run the company in 2015 after it made a “significant loss” and the Revenue issue was settled that year.
+Mr Hall said he returned to run the company in 2015 after it made a “significant loss” and the Revenue issue was settled that year after a voluntary disclosure.
+He had stepped away in 2010 to focus on “helping those in mortgage arrears”.

-The company’s staff were informed of the issue last November, Mr Hall told The Irish Times.
+Mr Hall noted that the figures given by him to Revenue were the figures accepted by the tax collector.
+He also noted that he has alway been totally compliant where his personal tax affairs are concerned.

 The biggest settlement in this round involved Sherwood Investment Limited, a company which previously owned Fitzpatrick’s pub and restaurant in Co Louth.
 The settlement, of €10.9 million, was largely unpaid by the end of 2019 with €10.4 million still owing.